 If there’s one thing accounting firms can agree on, it’s that numbers don’t lie.
-Which is why it pays to note these statistics – and their implications.
+Which is why it pays to note these 13 statistics that show big changes for the future of accounting firms.

 1. 55% of C-level executives and professionals in finance and accountancy expect the development of intelligent automated accounting systems to have the greatest impact over the next 3 to 10 years, according to a report by the Association of Chartered Certified Accountants.